ipython/ipython/README.rst

 Overview
 ========

 Welcome to IPython.
 Our full documentation is available on `ipython.readthedocs.io
-<https://ipython.readthedocs.io/en/stable/>`_ and contains information on how to install, use, and
+<https://ipython.readthedocs.io/en/stable/>`_ and contains information on how to install, use and
 contribute to the project.
-IPython (Interactive Python) is a command shell for interactive computing in multiple programming languages, originally developed for the Python programming language, that offers introspection, rich media, shell syntax, tab completion, and history.
+IPython (Interactive Python) is a command shell for interactive computing in multiple programming languages (basically developed for the Python programming language) that offers introspection, rich media, shell syntax, tab completion and history.

 **IPython versions and Python Support**